OpenStackSanDiego/ServiceChains/README.md

 Overview

 This workshop will teach you how to use network rule chains to push traffic through security functions.
-This allows
+This allows security functions, such as network monitors, IDS/IPS, web filters and web proxies, to be placed inline with the network traffic without having to route traffic through layer 3 IPs.

 As part of this workshop, each attendee will be assigned a physical server running their own private OpenStack cloud.
 This physical server can be access via SSH or the Horizon GUI.
 Each physical server has 32 GB of RAM and 6 floating IP addresses.
 This allows six virtual machines to run comfortably in the cloud.
 The floating IP addresses allow remote network access to the virtual machines.